munificent/craftinginterpreters/book/closures.md

 The `OP_CLOSURE` instruction is unique in that it has a variably-sized encoding.
 For each upvalue the closure captures, there are two single-byte operands.
 Each pair of operands specifies what that upvalue captures.
-If the first byte is 1, it captures a local variable in the enclosing function.
+If the first byte is one, it captures a local variable in the enclosing function.
 If zero, it captures one of the function's upvalues.
 The next byte is the local slot or upvalue index to capture.